EnesBrt/Project_WebScraping_Sacha_David_Enes/README.md

 ![img](SunCharts.png)

+#### Subsequently it will be possible for us to take other data such as wind, rain, atmospheric pressure...
+#### Add other parameters, and suggest other correlations.
+It is only a sample.

 # ToDo

-- adapt the graph so that it updates at the same time as the code
+- Adapt the graph so that it updates at the same time as the code